Brian Laundrie’s mother offered shovel to help bury body, claims attorney for Gabby Petito’s parents

 A hearing on the motion for the Laundries to produce the documents Reilly is seeking, including the letter, is scheduled for March 13 in Sarasota County Circuit Court.

-Petito’s parents, Joe Petito and Nichole Schmidt, are suing the Laundries for allegedly knowing their son had murdered Petito and doing nothing but issuing a statement expressing hope that Petito would be found.
+Petito’s parents, Joe Petito and Nichole Schmidt, are suing the Laundries for allegedly knowing their son had murdered Petito and did nothing but have Bertolino issue a statement expressing hope that Petito would be found.

 Reilly is seeking to add Bertolino as a defendant on the lawsuit.
 A hearing on the motion to include Bertolino is slated for January 24.